MichalOciepa/Flashcards/README.md

 The project will be developed.
 In the future i want to add different categories and saving flashcards on the server.

-## Problems
-- problem with vertically centering the text

 ## Tech/framework used 🔧

 | HTML | JAVASCRIPT | CSS |